-Our market risk exposure on derivative crypto asset borrowings and obligations to return crypto asset collateral is naturally offset, at least in part, by the associated non-derivative crypto assets borrowed, crypto assets held as collateral, and crypto asset loan receivables originated with borrowed assets, all of which are recorded and held at their fair values.
-As of March 31, 2024 and December 31, 2023, our gross derivative exposures were liabilities of \$379.4 million and \$63.0 million, respectively, while our net exposures after considering the naturally offsetting non-derivative positions, were assets of \$0.0 million and \$0.1 million, respectively.
-The impact of changes in the fair values of these derivatives on our Condensed Consolidated Statements of Operations for the three months ended March 31, 2024 and 2023, were losses of \$127.1 million and \$0.2 million, respectively, when considered gross, or \$0.0 million and \$0.2 million, respectively, when considered net of the impact of the naturally offsetting non-derivative positions.
-The gains and losses on derivatives can be found within our Condensed Consolidated Statements of Operations in the locations shown in Note 13.
-Derivatives, while the impact of the naturally offsetting non-derivative positions can be found in Transaction expense.
-As of March 31, 2024 and December 31, 2023, a 10% increase or decrease in the fair value of these derivative positions, after considering the associated naturally offsetting positions, would not have a material impact on our Condensed Consolidated Financial Statements.
+Our market risk exposure on derivative crypto asset borrowings and obligations to return crypto asset collateral ("Gross Financing Derivatives") is naturally offset, at least in part, by the associated non-derivative crypto assets borrowed, crypto assets held as collateral, and crypto asset loan receivables originated with borrowed assets, all of which are recorded and held at their fair values.
+As of March 31, 2024 value.
+The following table summarizes our Gross Financing Derivatives and December 31, 2023, our gross derivative exposures were liabilities of \$379.4 million and \$63.0 million, respectively, while our net exposures, after considering the naturally offsetting non-derivative positions, were assets of \$0.0 million related to our crypto asset borrowings and \$0.1 million, respectively, associated collateral ("Net Financing Positions") (in thousands):

+June 30, 2024 December 31, 2023

+Gross Financing Derivatives \$ 258,593 \$ 62,980

+Net Financing Positions \$ - \$ 73

+The following table presents the impact of changes in fair value of the fair values derivatives noted above when considered gross and net of these derivatives on the naturally offsetting non-derivative positions in our Condensed Consolidated Statements of Operations for the three months ended March 31, 2024 and 2023, were losses of (in thousands):